Pinner: Governance

 Harrow Council has been governed by the Conservative Party since 2022.
-Pinner has two wards, Pinner and Pinner South, each represented by three councillors.
+Pinner has two wards, Pinner and Pinner South, each represented by three Conservative councillors.

-Pinner is in the Brent and Harrow constituency for the London Assembly which has been represented since 2008 by Navin Shah (Labour).
+Pinner is in the Brent and Harrow constituency for the London Assembly which has been represented since 2024 by Krupesh Hirani (Labour).
 Since the 2010 general election, Pinner has been part of the Ruislip, Northwood and Pinner parliamentary constituency, currently served by David Simmonds.

 Geography

 Pinner includes Pinner Village at its centre, along with the localities of Pinner Green and Pinnerwood Park Conservation Area to the north.
 To the north east is the larger area of Hatch End, served by Hatch End railway station (originally opened as Pinner).

 The River Pinn flows through Pinner, flowing in a diagonal direction.
-Large parks and open spaces are Pinner Memorial Park, Pinner Village Gardens, Pinner Wood (woodlands) and Pinner Park (farmland).
+Large parks and open spaces are Pinner Memorial Park, Pinner Village Gardens, Roxbourne Gardens, Pinner Wood (woodlands) and Pinner Park (farmland).

+Pinner Memorial Park has a large house in it which includes a museum to Illustrator Heath Robinson as well as a cafe which hosts regular music events throughout the summer; while Roxbourne Gardens also hosts a pop-up cafe and music venue on Sundays year-round.

 Much of Pinner has an elevation of about 45 m to 60 m.
 Nower Hill rises to a peak of about 80 m above sea level while Pinner Park peaks at 62 m.
 The semi-rural Pinnerwood area is steep, and rises to a peak of over 120 m around Pinner Hill Golf Course.

 Demography

 Pinner is both a religiously and culturally mixed area, with the ethnic minority population having grown significantly since the 1970s.
 Pinner ward nonetheless had the highest concentration of people describing themselves as white in the London Borough of Harrow, at 72 per cent of the population in 2011.
 In 2013 the Pinner South ward had the next highest proportion of white people in the borough at 69.4 per cent.
 Various churches, a synagogue and others serve the religious needs of the community.

-Pinner also has the lowest crime rate in the whole of London, with several independent schools and single-sex schools with a prestigious reputation, making it a popular area for affluent families.
+Pinner also has several independent schools and single-sex schools.
 In the 2014/15 period, the Pinner South ward had a crime rate of 24.5, which was the lowest out of all 628 wards of Greater London.
 The ward also has (data from 2009 to 2013) the second highest female life expectancy in the capital: 91.7 years, only bettered by Holland ward in Kensington and Chelsea.

-Fairs and Fetes
+Fairs and fetes

-Pinner holds a number of Fairs and Fetes that are renowned in North West London for bringing its diverse and cosmopolitan community together.
+Pinner holds a number of fairs and fetes that are renowned in north west London for bringing its diverse and cosmopolitan community together.